mulesoft/data-weave-analytics-library/README.md

 }
 ```

-Where you can see that, for each column of the csv file, a summary of its values
-is presented.
+Notice that the results provide a summary of the values of each column in the CSV file.